MarioPal97/MarioPal97/README.md

 - 🌱 Currently learning more about Automation.
 - 🥅 2021 Goals: Learn more about Embedded Programming.
-- ⚡ Fun fact: I enjoy going out to eat and watch movies!
+- ⚡ Fun fact: I enjoy going out to eat and watching movies!

 ## TECH STACK
   ### Programming Languages [Recent]